This page is an excerpt from

 The Kingdom of God

-The thousand years of peace of the millennium (Rev 20:1-6) represents the Kingdom of God set up after the destruction of all terrestrial powers, which is also prophesied by the smashing of Daniel’s statue (see The prophecy of Daniel’s statue).
+The thousand years of peace of the millennium (Rev 20:1-6) represents the Kingdom of God set up after the destruction of all terrestrial powers, which is also prophesied by the smashing of Daniel’s statue (see here).
 This so-called premillennialism, that is, the belief in an earthly reign of Christ for one thousand years between his second advent and the Last Judgment, is disputed among Christians.
-It is argued, for instance, that the Gospels do not separate the second coming and the Last Judgment (Mt 25:31-46) (see Catholic Answers: The Rapture).
+It is argued, for instance, that the Gospels do not separate the second coming and the Last Judgment (Mt 25:31-46).
 However, this cannot be taken as an argument against premillennialism because the Gospels only give a short overview on the end times.
 Leaving out a detail does not contradict it.
 Furthermore, “one day is with the Lord as a thousand years, and a thousand years as one day” (2 Pe 3:8; Ps 90:4).
 So the time between the glorious return of Christ and the Last Judgment is simply ignored by the Gospels.
-What counts is the detailed report of Revelation which unmistakably advocates premillennialism.
+What counts is the detailed report of Revelation, which unmistakably advocates premillennialism.

-One may consider the millennial reign as a fifth cycle incorporated in the spiritual era (see Summary of salvation history).
+One may consider the millennial reign as a fifth cycle incorporated in the spiritual era (see Summary of Salvation History).
 At its end however, “the first heaven and the first earth” will be dissolved (Rev 20:11-21:1) and only the invisible world of the angels will persist.
-Such as the laws of nature were created then, namely during the revival phase (see The life cycle of the angels and humans), the physical universe will disappear during the same phase of this fifth era, as we are going to see.
+Such as the laws of nature were created then, namely during the salvation phase (see here), the physical universe will disappear during the same phase of this fifth era, as we are going to see.
 Since history in the spiritual world does not repeat itself by numerous cycles, the era of the angels and the era of the millennium comprise only a single cycle each.
 The thousand years of peace will evidently constitute the first phase of this last cycle taking place on earth.

 Hence the millennium consists of a terrestrial peacetime, during which the resuscitated Saints will become priests of Christ (Rev 20:6).
 They may officiate like Jesus, who, after his resurrection, appeared as priest to two disciples, with whom he sat down to table, “took the bread and blessed and broke it and gave it to them” (Lk 24:13-30).
 They may accomplish their services for the humans of flesh and blood who have survived the cataclysm of the fourth cycle (see here).
 This supernatural presence also signifies that their reign with Christ (Rev 20:6) will not be political.
 In any case, the Kingdom of Christ is not terrestrial (Jn 18:36).
 This supernatural priesthood of the resuscitated Saints is already the first sign of the transition from the terrestrial to the celestial world during this cycle.

-Just as the apparitions of the Lord during forty days after his resurrection is a phase of apparition, the apparitions of the last Saints will have the same purpose (see Apparition and Spirit).
-One can therefore suppose that the people of the millennium will abundantly receive the Holy Spirit, which will not only establish peace between nations but also in the hearts of individuals.
+Just as the apparitions of the Lord during forty days after his resurrection is a phase of apparition, the apparitions of the last Saints will have the same purpose (see here).
+One can therefore suppose that the people of the millennium will abundantly receive the Holy Spirit, which will not only establish peace between nations but above all in the hearts of every person.
 This is why the millennium is equal to the great messianic period so hoped for by Israel:

 It shall come to pass in the latter days

-It is likely that the judgment of World War III will destroy all modern industry and entirely paralyze its functioning.
+It is likely that during the end-time tribulation all modern industry will be destroyed.
 Although it is an exaggeration to qualify modern technology as the work of the Devil, it will nevertheless finally serve to give the Antichrist his worldwide power, which would be unthinkable without modern military supremacy.
-His adoration by the masses will only be possible with up to date communication systems.
-His resurrection (Rev 13:3) will probably be realized by an extraordinary medical exploit or a high-tech hoax rather than a supernatural miracle.
+Furthermore, his adoration by the masses will only be possible with up to date communication systems.
+And his resurrection (Rev 13:3) will probably be realized by an extraordinary medical exploit or a high-tech hoax rather than a supernatural miracle.
 And his image, which can speak and put to death all those who do not adore it (Rev 13:15), will barely be a diabolic supernatural magic but a sophisticated electronic device.
 This is why it is improbable that an industry like ours, or even one that would surpass it, will be reconstructed, even though cultural achievements as well as scientific knowledge will eventually be preserved.

-So one will possibly return to a traditional economy based on manual work and be happy with a simple life in harmony with nature during the millennium.
+So during the millennium, one will possibly return to a traditional economy based on manual work as practiced before the industrial revolution and be happy with a simple life in harmony with nature.
 One will work in a state of mind impregnated with renunciation and disposition to sacrifice.
 In fact, the liberation from the punishment of work (Gen 3:19) does not consist in avoiding it through a complex economy and overflowing prosperity – this way it only gets worse – but to accept work with humility and modesty, and to understand its sense.

 This will be a fatal error, because they will be consumed by a fire coming down from heaven (Rev 20:9).
-Unlike the preceding deluge of fire during World War III (see The flood of fire of the end times), this last one will be purely supernatural.
+Unlike the preceding deluge of fire during the end-time tribulation, this last one will be purely supernatural.
 Satan and all the other fallen angels will receive an eternal punishment and never again leave their prison (Rev 20:10).
 During the same judgment phase, all people who have ever lived on earth will be resuscitated to be judged (Rev 20:11-15).
 This is the Last Judgment.

 The resurrection of everyone goes hand in hand with the dissolution of the material world: “From his [of God’s] presence earth and sky fled away, and no place was found for them” (Rev 20:11).
 Afterwards, there is a new sky and a new earth (Rev 21:1) with rivers, trees (Rev 22, 1-2) and the celestial Jerusalem (Rev 21:9-27).
 This is why the mortal remains of all the dead will transform at the same time and unite again to their souls to form spiritual bodies, according to Ezekiel 37:5-6:

 Whatever one thinks about time, the perspective of an end of time probably makes most people uncomfortable.
-A world outside of time having no movement and change is easily associated with an eternal prison.
-This is why I personally rather tend to believe that we will always perceive time passing whether in this world or the next, although one can only speculate about what exactly awaits us there.
-In the description of the paradise given by the second account of creation, however, there are unmistakably mentioned four rivers.
+A world outside of time having no movement and change is easily associated with an eternal imprisonment.
+This is why the idea that we will always perceive time passing whether in this world or the next is much more comfortable, although one can only speculate about what exactly awaits us there.
+In the description of the paradise given by the second account of creation, however, there are mentioned four rivers (Gen 2:10-14).
+They are found on earth (see here), but may also refer to rivers in the heavenly paradise.
+In any case, a celestial river is mentioned in Revelation 22:1.
 Such a description would have no sense if these rivers did not flow.
 Now, if in the paradise there are flowing rivers, there must also be a flowing time.

 An eternal flow of time also implies that God’s absolute objectivity and knowledge can never be reached by any created being, whether on earth or in heaven.
 This means that we must accept our eternal subjectivity.
 Fortunately, being subjective does not mean being in error.
 It just implies a restricted vision, for subjectivity resembles objectivity and is part of it.
 But this resemblance is relative and will never equal God’s absolute objectivity.
-It may be in this sense that we must renounce putting ourselves in the place of God and become like children (Mt 18:1-4; 19:13-15) (see The contradiction with the law of increasing disorder and The life cycle of the angels and humans), who will forever be occupied with always better understanding and enjoying the mystery of God.
+It may be in this sense that we must renounce putting ourselves in the place of God and become like children (Mt 18:1-4; 19:13-15), who will forever be occupied with always better understanding and enjoying the mystery of God.